aeternity/installer/README.md

 bash <(curl -s https://install.aeternity.io/install.sh)
 ```

-The latest argument is interpreted as version.
+The last argument is interpreted as a version.
 The releases are published on [GitHub][releases].

 To install an older specific version use: